Trump set to reassess global troop posture with eye on China

-NEW YORK -- U.S. President Donald Trump has reportedly directed the Pentagon to reduce the American military presence in Germany by September.
+NEW YORK -- U.S. President Donald Trump has reportedly directed the Pentagon to cut the American military footprint in Germany by September.

-A memorandum signed recently by White House National Security Advisor Robert O'Brien stipulates that the U.S. troop presence in Germany would be reduced by 9,500 troops from the 34,500 troops there now, The Wall Street Journal reported Friday, citing U.S. government officials.
-It would also cap the number of U.S. service members in Germany at any one time at 25,000 troops, including rotational forces.
+A memorandum signed recently by White House National Security Adviser Robert O'Brien stipulates that the American presence in Germany would be reduced by 9,500 troops from the 34,500 there now, The Wall Street Journal reported Friday, citing U.S. government officials.
+It would also cap the number of U.S. service members in Germany at any one time at 25,000.
+As things stand, rotational forces can swell the count to well above 50,000.

 The White House did not deny the report when asked by the Nikkei Asian Review.
 "While we have no announcements at this time, as commander in chief, President Trump continually reassesses the best posture for the United States military forces and our presence overseas," National Security Council spokesman John Ullyot said in a statement.